timberland-sig/suse-linux-poc/README.md

 This part depends strongly on the distribution and the capabilities of the installation program.

-### openSUSE Leap
+### openSUSE Leap and SUSE Linux Enterprise Server (SLE)

-openSUSE Leap 15.5 has native support for installing on NVMe-oF/TCP in its installation programs (`linuxrc` and `YaST`).
+openSUSE Leap 15.5 and SLE 15-SP5 have native support for installing on NVMe-oF/TCP in their installation programs (`linuxrc` and `YaST`).
 Presence of an NBFT table is automatically detected.

-On openSUSE Leap 15.4, he driver update disk (DUD) concept[^dud] is leveraged to install updated packages for **nvme-cli**, **dracut** and their dependencies.
-These packages are not official Leap 15.4 packages, but they are compiled from the same sources as the native Leap 15.5 packages.
+On openSUSE Leap 15.4 and SLE15-SP4, the driver update disk (DUD) concept[^dud] is leveraged to install updated packages for **nvme-cli**, **dracut** and their dependencies.
+These packages are not official 15.4 packages, but they are compiled from the same sources as the native 15.5 packages.
 Moroeover, the 15.4 DUD contains a [shell script](update.pre), which is run by the installer before performing the actual installation.
 The script parses the NBFT, brings up the NBFT interface(s), and